inkVerb/VIP/501-shell/Lesson-09.md

   - *Handles the action and redirects if AJAX doesn't get triggered for some reason*
   - *The entire page will reload*

-**This AJAX setup is buggy, but it is a good, simple example**

-- This current setup AJAX-updates the entire `<tr>` row with any AJAX call in that row
-- Clicking different AJAX options will cause AJAX to break and reload the page instead
-- It is best for each AJAX call to update as little as possible, not a full `<tr>` row
-- The solution is more complex AJAX, with JavaScript changing many individual elements

-**We will not perfect this AJAX setup in this course**

-- AJAX is a JavaScript subject; this is a PHP course
-- AJAX has been demonstrated in this lesson
-- AJAX problems are also demonstrated: Only change what you call, not a larger block
-- Perfecting this AJAX setup would be a good classroom assignment

 *Since we don't need those pieces action files anymore...*

 | **33** :